 Traditional online marketing no longer works.
-Consequently you can’t rely on JUST your website or JUST your advertising or JUST an article via PR in a paper or magazine. or even all of those to help generate new business or build brand profile.
+You can’t rely on JUST your website or JUST your advertising or JUST an article via PR in a paper or magazine to help generate new business or build brand profile.

 The push and pull of SEO

 In the heyday of Google in the mid Noughties people spent most of their time on the internet and they actively searched.
 Specifically, they pulled information towards themselves by looking for it on Google or had what they were searching for pushed towards them by marketing, advertising or PR.
 The (inter)net result of this was that content-rich websites and blogs thrived, attracting tens of thousands of visitors a month with hardly any effort.